 I know a lot of adults—not me, of course—who buy their favorite Halloween chocolates secretly hoping that trick-or-treater turnout will be light and they can polish off the rest themselves.
 This is especially true of people who don't have their own

 If a relatively new practice called reverse trick-or-treating catches on, such scheming could be unnecessary.
-Imagine—you open the door on Halloween, and some pint-size Dracula (or is it Edward these days?) hands you a piece of chocolate.
-Amazing, right?
+Imagine—you open the door on Halloween, and some pint-size Dracula (or is it Edward these days?) hands

 Of course, there's a catch.
 Or, not really a catch, but a serious side that will kill that sugar buzz: some of the cocoa used by major American chocolate companies could be a product of forced child labor.